floragunncom/sgctl/README.md

 # Search Guard sgctl

-`sgctl` is a command line remote control command for Search Guard.
-It is supposed to be a lightweight and easy-to-use replacement for the older `sgadmin` command.
+`sgctl` is a command line remote control tool for Search Guard.
+It is supposed to be a lightweight and easy-to-use replacement for the older `sgadmin`.

 Currently, `sgctl` is just a tech preview and not complete yet.
 You can only use it with the Search Guard tech preview version.
 It cannot be used with older Search Guard release versions.